-Dogs don't care about money.
-They care about praise — and food.
-Positive reinforcement training uses a reward (treats, praise, toys, anything the dog finds rewarding) for desired behaviors.
-Because the reward makes them more likely to repeat the behavior, positive reinforcement is one of your most powerful tools for shaping or changing your dog's behavior.
+Dogs respond best to praise—and food or toys.
+Positive reinforcement training uses a reward for desired behaviors.
+Because the reward makes them more likely to repeat the behavior, positive reinforcement is one of your most powerful tools for shaping or changing your dog’s behavior.

 Rewarding your dog for good behavior sounds pretty simple and it is!
 But to practice the technique effectively, you need to follow some basic guidelines.